DevJCrystal/DevJCrystal/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Flutter Apps and Games
+- 🔭 I’m currently working on Youtube Videos for using FastAi in games
-- 🌱 I’m currently learning how to better train models with FastAi